-• until an Acquisition is made, the Company will not have nominations, remuneration, audit or risk committees.
+- until an Acquisition is made, the Company will not have nominations, remuneration, audit or risk committees.
 The Board as a whole will instead review its size, structure and composition, the scale and structure of the Directors' fees (taking into account the interests of Shareholders and the performance of the Company), take responsibility for the appointment of auditors and payment of their audit fee, monitor and review the integrity of the Company's financial statements and take responsibility for any formal announcements on the Company's financial performance.
-Following the Acquisition, the Board intends to put in place nomination, remuneration, audit and risk committees;

-• the Board has adopted a share dealing code that complies with the requirements of the Market Abuse Regulations.
-All persons discharging management responsibilities shall comply with the share dealing code since the date of Admission; and company or business it acquires, subject to fulfilling the relevant eligibility criteria at the time.
+Following the Acquisition, the Board intends to put in place nomination, remuneration, audit and risk committees; - the Board has adopted a share dealing code that complies with the requirements of the Market Abuse Regulations.
+All persons discharging management responsibilities shall comply with the share dealing code since the date of Admission; and - Following the Acquisition and subject to eligibility, the Directors may, in future, seek to transfer the Company from a Standard Listing to either a Premium Listing or other appropriate listing venue, based on the track record of the company or business it acquires, subject to fulfilling the relevant eligibility criteria at the time.
 However, in addition to or in lieu of a Premium Listing, the Company may determine to seek a listing on another stock exchange.
 Following such a Premium Listing, the Company would comply with the continuing obligations contained within the Listing Rules and the Disclosure and Transparency Rules in the same manner as any other company with a Premium Listing.